MrMohammadMoradi/finall-project/README.md

-# Getting Started with Create React App
+# This is my final project on the Front-end learning path

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## more about react

 ## Available Scripts